jinghuazhao/R/utils/README.md

 ```
 to produce `package_native_routine_registration_skeleton.c`.

-It turned out to be necessary for ‘gfortran’ 9.2 and later to extract C prototypes for Fortran subroutines with a special flag:
+It turned out to be necessary for `gfortran` 9.2 and later to extract C prototypes for Fortran subroutines with a special flag:
 ```bash
 gfortran -c -fc-prototypes-external lmm.f
 ```